Who Wants to Be a Millionaire? (British game show): Fastest Finger First

 Fastest Finger First is a spin-off series commissioned by ITV and produced by Stellify Media, and filmed at dock10 studios in Salford.
-The winner of an episode is awarded the opportunity to play as a contestant for Who Wants to Be a Millionaire?.
-Unlike the main show, Fastest Finger First is hosted by Anita Rani.
+The winner of an episode is awarded the opportunity to play as a contestant for Who Wants to Be a Millionaire?
+Unlike the main show, Fastest Finger First is hosted by Anita Rani and was broadcast in an afternoon slot.

 The first series premiered on 29 August 2022 with a five-episode run until 2 September 2022.
 The five winning contestants in this series became the first five contestants of Who Wants to Be a Millionaire? in its 38th series.
-In January 2023, it was reported that ITV cancelled the series.
+In January 2023, it was reported that ITV had completely axed the series off.

 Format

 The format is based on the first Fastest Finger First round of the main series.
 In the beginning quickfire round, five contestants must answer a series of open ended questions to ascend a question ladder.
 If a contestant correctly answers twelve questions in a row, they automatically qualify to the second round.
 An incorrect answer resets their position to the bottom of the ladder.
 If the contestant does not know an answer, they can secure a safety net to remain at the same position of the ladder, and the same question is prompted to other contestants to buzz in.
 This cycle continues until a klaxon sounds, and the contestant in play proceeds to the second round.

 When two contestants have secured a place in the second round, the winners play in a head-to-head duel where they must answer multiple-choice questions in a set sequence.
 If both contestants answer the sequence correctly, the contestant who scored with the fastest time wins.
 In this round, there are a maximum of seven sequences to answer.
 This round ends when it is impossible for a contestant to beat the other.
 The contestant who identified the fewest correct sequences returns to the pool to play another quickfire round.

-These two rounds cycle three times in a row, after which a final head-to-head duel is played, where the winner of this round wins the game and secures their place as a contestant for Who Wants to Be a Millionaire?.
+These two rounds cycle three times in a row, after which a final head-to-head duel is played, where the winner of this round wins the game and secures their place as a contestant for Who Wants to Be a Millionaire?

 Millionaire Hot Seat

 On 16 July 2025, it was announced that a new spin-off series, Millionaire Hot Seat, would be commissioned by ITV and produced by Stellify Media, with Clarkson as host.
-Filming for the series is set to take place from 19 to 23 November 2025, and is slated to premiere in 2026.
+Filming for the series took place from 19 to 23 November 2025, and premiered on 6 January 2026 in an early evening timeslot.

+In June 2026, it was announced that ITV had ordered twenty new episodes of the spin-off alongside a further fifteen episodes of the flagship version.